• Topics

 • Jobs

-The Center for Children & Families (CCF), part of the Health Policy Institute at the McCourt School of Public Policy at Georgetown University, is a nonpartisan policy and research center with a mission to expand and improve high-quality, affordable health coverage.
+The Center for Children & Families (CCF) at the McCourt School of Public Policy at Georgetown University, is a nonpartisan policy and research center with a mission to expand and improve high-quality, affordable health coverage.
 Founded in 2005, CCF is devoted to improving the health of America’s children and families, particularly those with low and moderate incomes.
 Contact Us

 Georgetown University Crest